 Policy Details Stakeholders Groups Coverage Board Committees Diversity Equity and Inclusion Policy The Diversity, Equity, and Inclusion (DEI) policy provides a strategic framework for monitoring and improving the organisational capabilities to improve diverse representation and promote a more inclusive culture.
 Employees, investors and shareholders Human Rights Policy Our approach includes adherence to corporate business policies and compliance with applicable laws including internationally recognised human rights, as set out in the International Bill of Human Rights and the International Labour Organisation declaration on Fundamental Principles and Right at Work.
 Employees, suppliers Occupational Health and Safety Policy We strongly believe that Occupational Health & Safety (OHS) is an essential aspect of our activities, policies, processes, and business operations.
 We are committed to providing a safe and healthy workplace for our employees, relevant stakeholders, and nearby communities across all operating locations.
-Employees, suppliers, and communities - Corporate Social Responsibility Policy Our CSR policy highlights the importance of our Company's relationship with the communities we operate in.
+Employees, suppliers, and communities Corporate Social Responsibility Policy Our CSR policy highlights the importance of our Company's relationship with the communities we operate in.
 We believe that being a responsible corporate citizen involves contributing to social and environmental causes while maintaining the highest standards of corporate behaviour towards its stakeholders.
 It is designed to bring about a positive impact in the lives of individuals.
-Communities Corporate - Responsibility Freedom of Association Policy Our Company respects the rights of all individuals employed or associated with the Group through business interests, to the freedom of association and the rights of collective bargaining without interference and discrimination.
-Employees Committee (CRC) Risk Management Committee (RMC) Corporate Social Prevention of Sexual Harassment The Diversity, Equity, and Inclusion (DEI) policy provides a strategic framework for monitoring and improving the organisational capabilit to improve diverse representation and promote a more inclusive culling.
-Ights Our approach includes adherence to corporate business policies an compliance with applicable laws including internationally recognise human rights, as set out in the International Bill of Human Rights ar International Labour Organisation declaration on Fundamental Prin and Right at Work.
-Ional We strongly believe that Occupational Health & Safety (OHS) is an essential aspect of our activities, policies, processes, and business operations.
-We are committed to providing a safe and healthy work for our employees, relevant stakeholders, and nearby communities a all operating locations.
-Our CSR policy highlights the importance of our Company's relation with the communities we operate in.
-We believe that being a resport corporate citizen involves contributing to social and environmental printe lives of individuals.
-Our COmpany respects the rights of all individuals employed or association and the rights of collective bargaining without interfere and discrimination.
-This Policy aims to foster a workplace where all employees, particul women are treated with dignity and respect.
-It prohibits any form of unvelcome behaviour that may be interpreted as sexual harassment.
-We recognise our stakeholders as groups or individuals who can eith directly or indirectly influence or be impacted by our operations, activities, changes in technology, regulations, market trends, and su pervision among others.
-Thus, this policy and establish sustainable relationships.
-Employees Responsibility Committee (CSRC Stakeholder Relationship Committee (SRC) Stakeholder Engagement Policy activities, changes in technology, regulations, market trends, and societal trends.
-We are committed to engaging in transparent and authentic communication with our stakeholders to foster collaboration and mutual Communities, employees, supply chain partners, customers, investors, regulators, and civil society organisations - Employee Grievance Management Policy supervision among others.
-Thus, this policy aims at having a formalised Grievance Management Process, that will provide our employees with a platform for voicing their concerns and getting them addressed in a fair Employees Supplier Code of Conduct We consider our suppliers as business partners.
+Communities Corporate Responsibility Freedom of Association Policy Prevention of Sexual Harassment Our Company respects the rights of all individuals employed or associated with the Group through business interests, to the freedom of association and the rights of collective bargaining without interference and discrimination.
+Employees Committee (CRC) Risk Management Committee (RMC) Corporate Social This Policy aims to foster a workplace where all employees, particularly women are treated with dignity and respect.
+It prohibits any form of unwelcome behaviour that may be interpreted as sexual harassment and emphasises the avoidance of creating oppressive or hostile situations by exploiting sexual harassment.
+Employees Responsibility Committee (CSRC) Stakeholder Relationship Committee (SRC) Stakeholder Engagement Policy We recognise our stakeholders as groups or individuals who can either directly or indirectly influence or be impacted by our operations, activities, changes in technology, regulations, market trends, and societal trends.
+We are committed to engaging in transparent and authentic communication with our stakeholders to foster collaboration and mutual support and establish sustainable relationships.
+Communities, employees, supply chain partners, customers, investors, regulators, and civil society organisations Employee Grievance Management Policy Effective and timely management of employee grievances is one of the most critical aspects of employee/industrial relations.
+Grievances are the sign of an employee's discontent with his/her working conditions, processes, policies, welfare measures, opportunities for growth and supervision among others.
+Thus, this policy aims at having a formalised Grievance Management Process, that will provide our employees with a platform for voicing their concerns and getting them addressed in a fair manner.
+Employees Supplier Code of Conduct We consider our suppliers as business partners.
 This Code of Conduct is aimed at collaborating with our suppliers in the promotion of lawful, professional, and fair business practices that integrates respect of human rights, business ethics, and the environment.
 Suppliers